-Candidates must engage with the contextual focus in the question, in this case the response of readers from different times/cultures to the the presentation of Satan.
-Some of the key contextual points which could be rewarded if used relevantly in response to this question might be:

-- the Bible, especially Genesis chapters 2 and 3 for the roles of the serpent and Eve - literary antecedents such as Marlowe's 'Dr Faustus' - Catholic doctrines particularly of The Fall - Milton's early masque, 'Comus', for ideas about good and evil and the position of women.
+AO3 Candidates must engage with the contextual focus in the question, in this case the response of readers from different times/cultures to the the presentation of Satan.
+Some of the key contextual points which could be rewarded if used relevantly in response to this question might be: Some of the key contexts might include: the Bible, especially Genesis chapters 2 and 3 for the roles of the serpent and Eve literary antecedents such as Marlowe's 'Dr Faustus' Catholic doctrines particularly of The Fall Milton's early masque, 'Comus', for ideas about good and evil and the position of women.
 In Band 1 we are likely to see broad and assertive writing which will not always be successfully linked to text or task.
 In Band 2 there should be some relevant connections between the text and some contexts but the approach might still be broad and assertive.
 By Band 3 contextual materials should be carefully chosen and the connections between text, task and context clearly understood.
-Writing in Bands 4 and 5 should demonstrate an increasingly confident analysis and eventually perceptive approach to the significance of key contexts.
+Writing in Band 4 and 5 should demonstrate an increasingly confident analysis and eventually perceptive approach to the significance of key contexts.